stratifyphp/demo/README.md

 The micro-application is an example of a simple website using Twig.
 It's very similar to what you get out of the box with Silex or Slim (when you add Twig support).

 Check out the [`micro/index.php`](micro/index.php) file.

+## Full-stack application

+The Full-stack application is an example of a well structured and organized web application.

+Check out the [`full/`](full/) directory.